forhaoliu/chain-of-hindsight/README.md

 This implementation allows GPT model training and inference at both small (few TPUs/GPUs) and large (hundreds/thousands of TPUs/GPUs) scales through the use of data and model parallelism.

+*We are currently working on an improved version of CoH, which comes better extensibility and results, stay tuned.*

 # Codebase structure

 ```bash